 I’m not a fan of leaving a key under the mat unless I know my exchange partners will get there very soon after I leave (even then, I’m not so sure it’s a good idea).
 Mail works (usually) as long as you send the keys far enough ahead of time and have a backup plan in case they don’t arrive.
 Lockboxes can be tricky – I’ve steered clear of them ever since we nearly had to take a sledgehammer to one before we could get into an exchange an apartment in Chicago.

-The best and safest option is to install a smart lock with a code you can change after your guests leave.
-Smartlocks aren’t cheap, but they’re an easy, safe solution, especially if you swap (or rent out) your home often.
+The best and safest option is to install a smart lock with a code you can change after your guests leave. insurance aren’t cheap, but they’re an easy, safe solution, especially if you swap (or rent out) your home often.

 #9.
 What if something breaks down while I’m away?